KatieZeldaKat/openrct2-statistics/docs/CONTRIBUTING.md

 `npm start` or `npm run start`

 Will start a script that will automatically run `npm run build:dev` every time you make a change to any Typescript or Javascript file inside the `./src/` folder.

+### Format code using Prettier

+`npx prettier --write .`

+Formats all files in accordance with [Prettier](https://prettier.io/).
+Alternatively, you could use an extension compatable with your code editor.
+Just ensure that it is pointing to the configuration file (`.prettierrc.json`) and the ignore file (`.prettierignore`).

 ---